M0TRIX/Gymono/README.md

 pros :
 - No need to make network call
-- proper performance and not getting involve with resources
+- proper performance and not getting involved with resources
 - No server crash and No boring waiting

 cons: